2008 (January to June)

 –Batman: Gotham Knights #73-74 (“PAYBACK”)

-–FLASHBACK: The flashback from Detective Comics #849 picks up where the Gotham Knights series-ending cliffhanger leaves off, thus, completing the series.
+–FLASHBACK: From Detective Comics #849.
+This item picks up where the Gotham Knights series-ending cliffhanger leaves off, thus, completing the series.
 Batman leaves a terrified Hush with the deadly Joker.
 Joker activates the heart-stopping device, which severely injures Hush, but does not kill him.
 Hush then escapes and sets-up shop in an abandoned hospital.

 –Batman #639-641 (“FAMILY REUNION”)